-The Group has a 10.6 per cent. interest in EN+, a combined power producer and vertically integrated aluminium producer listed on the London Stock Exchange with significant assets in the Russian Federation, including a 26.25 per cent. stake in Norilsk Nickel, the world's largest producer of nickel and palladium and one of the largest producers of platinum and copper.
+The Group has a 10.6 per cent. interest in EN+ (as at 31 December 2022), a combined power producer and vertically integrated aluminium producer listed on the London Stock Exchange with significant assets in the Russian Federation, including a 26.25 per cent. stake in Norilsk Nickel, the world's largest producer of nickel and palladium and one of the largest producers of platinum and copper.
 EN+ is a significant supplier to the Group's aluminium marketing operations.
 EN+ was designated as an SDN by the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") in April 2018 but the SDN designation was removed in January 2019.
-The Group has reviewed its business activities in Russia, including its equity stake in EN+, and has concluded that there is no realistic way to exit this stake in the current environment.
+The Group has reviewed its business activities in Russia, including its equity stake in EN+, and is unable to ascribe probabilities to possible outcomes of any potential exit process in the current environment.